saebekassebil/teoria/README.md

 *octave* - If the first argument of the function is a chord name (`typeof "string"`), then the second argument is an optional octave number (`typeof "number"`) of the root.

-*symbol* - A string containing the chord symbol (exluding the note name)
+*symbol* - A string containing the chord symbol (excluding the note name)

 #### TeoriaChord.name
  - Holds the full chord symbol, inclusive the root name.